ChrisMichaelPerezSantiago/ryuanime/README.md

 This project will be completely a desktop version.
 For this `Electron` will be used, a framework developed by GitHub which allows us to develop `multiplatform systems` based on `web technologies`, and maybe it will have its web version, but everything will depend on the development flow.

+## Where does the content come from?
+The content comes from the page of `jkanime.` For this, `scraping` has been done on the page of jkanime.

 ### 👷🚧In construction
 *I must say that as the days go by the project can undergo great changes.
 That is why I ask for your patience, to which the documentation is updated.*